History of Lyon: Modern times

 Urban development continued to expand and change the face of the city, with the silk-processing industry playing a dominant role in the economy.
 By the end of the 19th century Lyon had 310 silk factories with 210,000 workers, and 320 silk traders.
 Exports went mainly to North America and England, but even to India and China.

 During World War II, Lyon was the center of the French Resistance.
 Klaus Barbie (the "Butcher of Lyon") tortured prisoners for the occupying German forces, for which he was ultimately convicted of crimes against humanity.
 The post-war period marked the beginning of the race for modernity with a new challenge, the construction of Europe.
 Lyon acquired a European dimension through the development of the transportation system, hotel and other tourist facilities, cultural establishments and the creation of the Part-Dieu business quarter in 1960.

-The 1980s saw a new drive to improve the city's infrastructure.
-The momentum continues today.
-Important town planning projects have been completed in strategic locations, while maintaining a policy of preservation of local historical cultural assets.
-In barely a dozen years, Lyon has become a major metropolis where the successes of the past live in harmony with the goals of the future.
-These different phases of Lyon's history are engraved in the urban landscape.